xioren/ImageGoblin/README.md

   goblin --local urls.txt --silent
   ```

-+ *generic:* for any site without a specific goblin. greedy. strings can be added, substituted, or removed using a _modifier_. input the _modifier_ as the format argument. 'add _modifier_' will append the modifier to the end of the url; for example a query string. 'sub _modifier_ _replacement_' substitutes, while 'rem _modifier_' removes.
++ *generic:* for any site without a specific goblin. greedy. by default, this mode will automatically try to remove common cropping. explicitly passing a modifier via '--format mode _modifier_' overrides this functionality. 'add _modifier_' will append the modifier to the end of the url; for example a query string. 'sub _modifier_ _replacement_' substitutes, while 'rem _modifier_' removes.

     *examples:*

     ```
-    goblin https://website.com/uploads/image_01-300x300.jpg -f rem -\d+x\d+
+    goblin https://website.com/pages/somewebpage.html -f rem -\d+x\d+
     ```

     https://website.com/uploads/image_01-300x300.jpg